ThatGiantSeth/hayasaka/README.md

 If you really still want to use this bot in your own server, I've created a guide (not completed yet) in the wiki section, which will teach you the basics of changing some files, creating and using a MongoDB database, working with environment varables, and other stuff you need to run this bot.

 ## Using The Bot (for people in our server)
 A list of commands can be found by typing t.help in the server OR in the bot's DMs.
-Alternatively there's a (probably incomplete) list of commands [here](https://github.com/ThatGiantSeth/hayasaka/wiki).
+Alternatively there's a (probably incomplete) list of commands [here](https://github.com/ThatGiantSeth/hayasaka/wiki/Commands).

 ## Contact
 I'm afraid I can't offer much support for self hosting beyond the guide in the wiki section, as it's far beyond my original scope of a hobby for my server with the boys, but if you come across any errors or other issues with the guide, you can DM me on Discord @ ThatGiantSeth#0002.

+**Thanks!**